cxjosh/joshcx/content/about.md

 ## who am  `i?`
 greetings earthlings 👽

-i am joshua, a 22 year old infrastructure engineer with a iron deficiency.
+i am joshua, a 22 year old infrastructure engineer with an iron deficiency.

-this blog is a place for me to post cool skid stuff that i do which includes exploits, research and in the wild assessments.
+this blog is a place for me to post cool security stuff that i do which includes exploits, research and in the wild assessments.

 enquiries can be sent to admin@josh.cx